-The registered office of the Parent Company is at P.O.
+The registered postal address of the Parent Company is at P.O.
 Box 20389, Safat 13063, Kuwait.

-The consolidated financial statements of the Group for the year ended 30 September 2016 were authorised for issue in accordance with a resolution of the Board of Directors of the Parent Company on 23 January 2017 and are subject to the approval of the general assembly of shareholders.
-The Annual General Meeting of the shareholders of the Parent Company has the power to amend these consolidated financial statements after issuance.
+The consolidated financial statements of the Group for the year ended 30 September 2017 were authorised for issue in accordance with a resolution of the Board of Directors of the Parent Company on 5 March 2018 and are subject to the approval of the Annual General Assembly (AGM) meeting of shareholders.
+The AGM of the shareholders of the Parent Company has the power to amend these consolidated financial statements after issuance.